zdorow/TheScopeReport/README.md

 ----------------------------------------------------------------------------------------------------

-:heavy_exclamation_mark:Requirements: JDK and JRE (Written in version 1.8) Preliminary testing in Java 9 showed no issues.
+Requirements: JDK and JRE (Written in version 1.8) Preliminary testing in Java 9 showed no issues.

-:heavy_exclamation_mark::heavy_exclamation_mark:NEW: No Java needed if you use the Mac APP
+**NEW: No Java needed if you use the Mac APP

 *****To Launch:*****